iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 variables in the data structure that hold the actual geometric data, all separated by a single space.
-Each of these variables must hold an attribute `standard_name`, indicating which cylindrical coordinate this variable represents.
+Each of these variables must hold an attribute `standard_name`, indicating which spatial coordinate this variable represents.
 The value of this attribute MUST differ for each of these variables.

 Space coordinates are described using the cylindrical coordinate system, unless explicitly specified otherwise.

 The attribute `geometry_type` indicates how to interpret the geometric data.